China Health Threats Likely to Increase Due to Heatwaves

 Current health issues in China could be dwarfed by the future impacts of severe and frequent heatwaves caused by climate change, scientists are warning.

 A study by the University of Reading, University of Edinburgh, the Met Office and several Chinese institutions, calculated that 30-day spells of deadly overnight heat, like the one that killed and hospitalized many people in north-east China in 2018, have already gone from being one-in-500-year events to one-in-60-year events since pre-industrial times.

-Dr. Buwen Dong, co-author and climate scientist at the University of Reading and NCAS, said: “People are already suffering from more frequent extreme heat in China, and this will only get more common in future due to climate change.
+Dr. Buwen Dong, co-author, and climate scientist at the University of Reading and NCAS, said: “People are already suffering from more frequent extreme heat in China, and this will only get more common in the future due to climate change.

 “It is particularly concerning to see high night-time temperatures becoming a growing threat.
 This gives no respite to people struggling to cope with searing daytime heat and can lead to deadly heatstroke, particularly for vulnerable people.
 Better strategies for adapting and coping with rising temperatures are vital to save lives.”

 “A hotter climate will have a severe impact on global health, with the kinds of extreme temperatures that hospitalized record numbers of people in China in 2018 likely to become more frequent in the future.” — Professor Elizabeth Robinson

 In two studies published by the American Meteorological Society, scientists looked at how common such hot conditions in north-east China and wet conditions in central western China have become, and will become in the future, due to human-induced climate change.

 They looked at almost 50 million daily temperature records captured at 2,400 weather stations across China between 1961 and 2018, along with data from other sources.